A distribution point represents a method for fetching a container image from an input string. This string does not specify an image's type.

 The parsing and generation of user friendly string is done outside the distribution package (to let distribution pkg users implement their own user friendly strings).

-rkt has two functions to: parse a user friendly string to a distribution URI. generate a user friendly string from a distribution URI.
-This is useful for example when showing the refs from a refs store (so they'll be easily understandable and if copy/pasted they'll continue to work).
+- Generate a user friendly string from a distribution URI.
+This is useful when showing the refs from a refs store.
+They can easily be understood and copy/pasted.

-A user can provide as an input image both the "user friendly" strings or directly a distribution URI.
+A user can provide as an input image as a "user friendly" string or a complete distribution URI.

 Comparing Distribution Points URIs